GriffinNye22/ShellSimulation/README.md

 **Readers-Writers Problem:**

-  For the Readers Writers Problem, I first designed and implemented a wrapper class, SemaphoreSet, that constructs a System V semaphore set given a key, the number of semaphores, and the perm flags.
+  For the Readers-Writers Problem, I first designed and implemented a wrapper class, SemaphoreSet, that constructs a System V semaphore set given a key, the number of semaphores, and the perm flags.
 The class contains methods for all standard semaphore operations, such as: signal(), wait(), set(), get(), getAll(), setAll(), retrieving